Find Grad Schools

 40% Racial-Ethnic Minorities*

 The 16th most popular school in the country for business administration majors who are seeking their master's degree is American Public University System.
 Roughly 50,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-The business administration program at American Public University System awarded 888 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 888 people received their master's degree in business administration from American Military University.
 About 37% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #17